MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-manage-conversation-flow.md

 In this example, whenever the user enters "help", the bot will push the `partySizeHelp` dialog onto the stack.
 That dialog sends a help message to the user and then ends the dialog, returning control back to the `askForPartySize` dialog which reprompts the user for a party size.

 It is important to note that this context-sensitive help is only executed when the user is in the `askForPartySize` dialog.
 Otherwise, the general help message from the `triggerAction` will execute instead.
 In other words, the local `matches` clause always takes precedence over the global `matches` clause.
 For example, if a `beginDialogAction` matches for **help**, then the matches for **help** in the `triggerAction` will not be executed.
+For more information, see [Action precedence](bot-builder-nodejs-dialog-actions.md#action-precedence).

 ### Change the topic of conversation